Nike has only one weightlifting shoe available in 2019: the Nike Romaleos 3 XD.

 Nike Romaleos 3 XD Weightlifting Shoe – In Summary

-Nike only has one weightlifting shoe to offer – but it’s a nice one.
+Nike only has one weightlifting shoe to offer for 2019 – but it’s a nice one.

 The Nike Romaleos 3 XD has every feature you’d expect in a pro-quality weightlifting shoe.